 '''

-yum -y install https://yum.enterprisedb.com/edb-repo-rpms/edb-repo-latest.
+yum install -y https://yum.enterprisedb.com/edbrepos/edb-repo-latest.

 noarch.rpm

 '''

-- 2. Use your choice of editor to modify the repository configuration file (named edb.repo, located in /etc/ yum.repos.d) ensuring that the value of the enabled parameter is 1, and replacing the username and password placeholders in the baseurl specification with the name and password of a registered EnterpriseDB user. - 3.
-Before installing other software, use yum to install the epel-release package:
+- 2. Modify the repository configuration file (named edb.repo, located in /etc/yum.repos.d).
+Ensure that the value of the enabled parameter is 1, and replace the username and password placeholders in the baseurl specification with the name and password of a registered EnterpriseDB user. - 3.
+Before installing other software, use yum to install the EPEL package: